Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 Graduate programs may also include a year of supervised administrative experience.

-There is typically no licensure and accreditation required for becoming a health services manager—unless your goal is to become a nursing care facility administrator or an assisted-living facilities manager.
-In that case, you'll need to pass your state's licensing exam and complete a state-approved training program.
-That said, even though you don't need to be certified to become a medical or health services manager, many people in the field do choose to pursue certifications.
-Having extra certifications will almost always make you a more attractive hire (especially for entry-level positions) and usually require nothing more than showing the relevant professional experience and passing an exam.
+However, even though you don’t need to be certified to become a medical or health services manager, many people in the field choose to pursue certifications.
+These credentials almost always make you a more attractive hire (especially for entry-level positions) and usually require nothing more than showing the relevant professional experience and passing an exam.

-Depending on what type of medical facility you plan to work in, you could become a Certified Nursing Home Administrator or Certified Assisted Living Administrator (certifications offered by the American College of Health Care Administrators) or a Certified Medical Manager or Certified Health Information Manager.
+Depending on what type of medical facility you plan to work in, you could become a Certified Nursing Home Administrator or Certified Assisted Living Administrator (certifications offered by the American College of Health Care Administrators), a Certified Medical Manager, or a Certified Health Information Manager.

 The pros of becoming a health services manager

 1. Health services managers meet a very real need.
-The demand for healthcare is increasing, and providers and practices are dealing with more paperwork and organizational challenges than ever before.
-Distracted doctors can't deliver top-notch care.
-The work you do as a manager allows those providers and practices to focus on patients instead of administrative work, which means your contribution can potentially have a direct positive impact on patient outcomes.
+The demand for healthcare is increasing.
+Providers and practices face more paperwork and organizational challenges than ever before.
+Distracted doctors can’t deliver top-notch care.
+The work you do as a manager allows those providers and practices to focus on patients instead of administrative work.
+In that way, your contribution can have a positive impact on patient outcomes.

 2. The average salary is strong.
-According to the Bureau of Labor Statistics (BLS), medical and health services managers earn about $99,730 per year.
-Chances are, you'll have access to great benefits, too—like medical and dental insurance, life insurance, retirement options, and possibly also stocks.
+According to the Bureau of Labor Statistics (BLS), medical and health services managers earn about $101,340 per year.
+Chances are, you’ll have access to great benefits, too—like medical and dental insurance, life insurance, retirement options, and possibly also stock.

-3. The job market for health services managers is growing, and this is a career—unlike so many others— that's not going to get automated any time soon.
-The BLS predicts that the number of jobs for health services managers will increase much faster than average, by 20 percent by 2026.
-Even with just a bachelor's degree, there are opportunitiesin medical administration.
+3. The job market for health services managers is growing, and this is a career—unlike so many others— that’s not going to get automated any time soon.
+The BLS predicts that the number of jobs for health services managers will increase much faster than average, by 28 percent by 2031.
+Even with just a bachelor’s degree, you should find opportunities in medical administration.

 4. There are plenty of women in leadership positions.
-Women occupy roughly 74 percent of health services manager positions already, so if you're a woman and worried about getting to the top, don't be.
+Women occupy roughly 74 percent of health services manager positions.
+There are professions where the “old boy network” still predominates, unfortunately.
+This is not one of them.

 There will always be a need for smart, driven people to keep health services running smoothly.
 If you want to work in medicine and you want job security, becoming a health services manager is a great career choice.